MatteoDep/statusblocks/README.md

 `bar1`.

 ## Usage
-you can simply launch the bars in your config directory with
+you can simply launch a bars in your config directory with

 ```
-launchbar bar1 bar2
+launchbar bar1,arg1,arg2
 ```

+where the arguments after the comma are optional and will be given as secondary arguments to the `panel_command` function.
+So that `arg1` corresponds to `$2` in `panel_command` and so on.
+One way secondary arguments can be useful is to specify the monitor, as suggested in `examples`.

 To update the modules (blocks) you can send the correspondent signal (as specified in the bar file) to the statusblocks process.